Deceptive Planning for Resource Allocation: Conclusions

 \section{Conclusions}

 We studied the problem of synthesizing deceptive resource allocation strategies for a team consisting of a large number of autonomous agents.
 We developed a prediction algorithm based on the principle of maximum entropy that models the predictions of adversarial observers regarding the autonomous team's final allocation strategy over multiple goal locations.
-By quantifying deceptiveness as a function of statistical distance between certain distributions, we then developed deceptive strategies, based on convex optimization, to control the density of the team members in the environment while they progress towards their final allocation distribution.
+By quantifying deceptiveness as a function of statistical distance between certain distributions, we then developed deceptive strategies, based on convex optimization, to control the density of the team members in the environment while they progress towards their final distribution.
+A user study validates the effectiveness of the proposed algorithms.

-There are several future directions to improve the deceptive decision-making capabilities of autonomous teams.
-One potential direction is to investigate the benefits of decoy agents for deception.
-Specifically, in an autonomous team, some agents may have limited mobility capabilities or computation resources.
-It may be interesting to develop strategies that utilize these agents to distract adversaries from the main mission of the team.
-Density control methods presented here may provide a computationally tractable approach to analyze the combined behavior of the decoy agents with the rest of the team.